jaeyk/jaeyk.github.io/index.md

 My work has been published or is forthcoming in leading journals across various fields, including *Nature Human Behaviour*, *Nature Scientific Data*, *Perspectives on Politics*, *Political Research Quarterly*, *Public Opinion Quarterly*, *Studies in American Political Development*, *The ANNALS*, and among others.
 In addition, my research has been featured in popular outlets like the *Washington Post's Monkey Cage* and *FiveThirtyEight*.

-I am currently working on two book projects.The first is a book version of [my award-winning dissertation](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf), tentatively titled "Demography Is Not Destiny: How Others Became Race."
-The second is a Korean book on citizen-centered data science, titled "Public Interest Data Science: Harnessing Data for Good," which will be published by Sejong Books in August/September 2023.
+I am currently working on a book version of [my award-winning dissertation](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf), tentatively titled "Demography Is Not Destiny: How Others Became Race."

 ## Awards